Cosmology with modified continuity equation in asymptotically safe gravity: Cosmological expansion and entropy generation

 Substituting the expression for the scale factor $a(t)$ and the energy density $\rho(t)$ from Eqs.~(\ref{finala}, \ref{finalrho}) in the above equation, we obtain the entropy for $\Omega=\frac{1}{3}$ to be

-From the above result, we observe that the leading quantum correction to the entropy for the radiation dominated universe vanishes if $(3\tilde{\omega}-8\tilde{\nu})=0$ which in turn implies $ \frac{\omega}{\nu}=\frac{8}{3}\xi^{2}$.
+From the above result, we observe that the leading quantum correction to the entropy for the radiation dominated universe vanishes if $(3\tilde{\omega}-8\tilde{\nu})=0\,,$ i.e. for $\xi^{2}= \frac{3\omega}{8\nu}$.
 This is the same value of $\xi$ that one gets from the consistency approach \cite{Bonanno:2001xi} in which the energy momentum tensor is taken to be covariantly conserved, independent of the scale(time)-dependence of $G$ and $\Lambda$.
 In such a scenario the entropy production rate is zero and hence the expansion of the universe is adiabatic.
 We can also obtain an upper bound for the parameter $\xi$ from the positivity of the entropy at all times which imposes $(3\tilde{\omega}-8\tilde{\nu})\geq0$ leading to $\xi \leq \sqrt{\frac{3\omega}{8\nu}}$.